By submitting this form, you are agreeing to the Terms of Use and Privacy Policy.

 TICO’s customers will be able to enjoy seamless transportation, storage, and distribution of goods throughout their entire supply chains thanks to the unified solution portfolio, which will be launched at logistics facilities around the world.

-The K55 Pallet Stacker, one of Kivnon’s newest AGVs, will be made available.
+The K55 Pallet Stacker, one of Kivon’s newest AGVs, will be made available.
 For end-of-line palletizing, food and beverage, and retail applications, the K55 is the best choice.
 It is intended to guarantee effectiveness, dependability, and total safety.

 The K55 Pallet Stacker, which has lifting forks, can elevate objects to a height of up to 1500 mm and automatically carry palletized items weighing up to 1200 kg.